 Overview

-COMP 610 Selected Topics in Software Engineering studies the state of the art of and main research challenges of selected topics in software engineering.
-It covers various approaches and methodologies used in various phases of software development lifecycle, including requirements analysis and specification, software design , software implementation, software maintenance, and software process.
-The course topics are illustrated by examples and papers from current peer-reviewed research literature in software engineering.
-The course will prepare students to independently conduct research in software engineering and to apply that knowledge in their future research and practice.
+Computer Science 610: Selected Topics in Software Engineering covers the state of the art of and the main research challenges in selected topics in software engineering.
+You will study various approaches and methodologies used in the software development lifecycle, including requirements analysis and specification, software design, software implementation, software maintenance, and the software engineering process.
+The course topics are illustrated by examples and papers from current peer-reviewed-research literature in software engineering.
+COMP 610 will prepare you to independently conduct research in software engineering and to apply that knowledge in your future research and practice.

 Learning outcomes

-- explain critically review and discuss research papers in areas of software engineering; independently analyse research papers in areas of software engineering and write literature review papers;
+- independently analyze research papers in areas of software engineering and write literature review papers.

-- demonstrate his/her ability to conduct a software engineering project as well as argue, justify and discuss the decisions made during this project;
+- demonstrate your ability to conduct a software engineering project as well as argue, justify, and discuss the decisions made during this project.

-- independently conduct research in software engineering and apply that knowledge in their future research and practice;
+- independently conduct research in software engineering and apply that knowledge in your future research and practice.

 - effectively communicate course work in writing and oral presentation.